-We estimate that we will receive net proceeds from the sale of the shares of common stock that we are offering of approximately \$\) million (or approximately \$\) million if the underwriter exercises its option to purchase additional shares in full) based on the public offering price of \$\) per share of common stock, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from the sale of the shares of common stock that we are offering of approximately \$35.7 million (or approximately \$41.3 million if the underwriter exercises its option to purchase additional shares in full) based upon the assumed public offering price of \$4.50 per share (the closing price of our common stock on April 5, 2024 on the OTCQB), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-A \$1.00 increase (decrease) in the assumed public offering price of \$ per share of common stock, would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions.
-Similarly, each increase (decrease) of 1.0 million shares in the number of shares of common stock offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$ million, based on the public offering price of \$ per share, and after deducting estimated underwriting discounts and commissions.
+A \$1.00 increase or decrease in the assumed public offering price of \$4.50 per share (the closing price of our common stock on April 5, 2024 on the OTCQB), would increase or decrease the net proceeds to us from this offering by approximately \$8.3 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions.
+Similarly, each increase or decrease of 1.0 million shares in the number of shares of common stock offered by us would increase or decrease the net proceeds to us from this offering by approximately \$4.2 million, based upon the assumed public offering price of \$4.50 per share (the closing price of our common stock on April 5, 2024 on the OTCQB), and after deducting estimated underwriting discounts and commissions.

-The principal purposes of this offering are to increase our financial flexibility, create a public market for our common stock, and facilitate our future access to capital markets.
-We currently intend to use the net proceeds we receive from this offering for general corporate purposes, including operating expenses, capital expenditures and working capital.
-We cannot specify with certainty all of the particular uses for the net proceeds to us from this offering.
+The principal purposes of this offering are to increase our financial flexibility, create a public market for our common stock and facilitate our future access to capital markets.
+We currently intend to use approximately \$35.0 million of the net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities, to fund the research and development of the next generations of our robots, including certain manufacturing activities and the planned geographic expansion of our fleet into new areas, and the remainder, if any, for working capital and other general corporate purposes.